 (The Daily Ledger identified Provost's Landing as sitting "about twelve miles from Franklin" — which is indeed the approximate linear distance between Franklin and Jeanerette.
 I asked Mr. Sealy, however, if he knew exactly where along Bayou Teche in Jeanerette the torched structures stood.
 He matter-of-factly replied “On Cooper Street” — which would make sense.)

-according to Mr. Sealy.
-Source: Google Maps
+Location of the burned cooperage and dwelling according to Mr. Sealy.
+Source: Google Maps (Click to enlarge) |

-According to the online Dictionary of American Naval Fighting Ships, maintained by the U.S. Navy's Naval History and Heritage Command, the Glide
+According to the online Dictionary of American Naval Fighting Ships, maintained by the U.S. Navy's Naval History and Heritage Command, the Glide:

 was a wooden sidewheeler* built at Murraysville, Va., in 1863 and purchased 30 November 1863 at Pittsburgh, Pa., by Rear Admiral Porter.
 She was converted to Navy use and sent to New Orleans for duty with the Western Gulf Blockading Squadron, Acting Ens.
 L. S. Fickett in command. . . .
 From March 1864 to August 1865, Glide served as a blockading ship in Berwick Bay, La.
 During this period she made numerous short expeditions in the bayous surrounding the bay, suppressing guerrilla activity and capturing small blockade runners.